waal22el/Project/README.md

 The player moves around the dungeon when they run into a mob a combat encounter is started.
 The player has a health bar and tries to kill the mobs in order to collect items into their inventory.
 # Mobs
 The mobs walk around the doungeon randomly and drop items when they are killed.
 There are several types of mobs with different themes.
+# Shop
+The player will be able to earn coins and buy items.

 # Team Members - GitHub Handles